gnosisguild/zodiac-module-reality/docs/setup_guide.md

 ### Deploying the module

-Now that we have a template the setup hardhat task can be used to deploy a DAO module instance.
-The setup task requires the following parameters `dao` (the address of the Safe), `oracle` (the address of the Realitio contract) and `template` (the template to used with Realitio).
-There are also optional parameters for more information run `yarn hardhat setup --help`.
+Now that we have a template, a hardhat task can be used to deploy a DAO module instance.
+This setup task requires the following parameters: `dao` (the address of the Safe), `oracle` (the address of the Realitio contract) and `template` (the template to be used with Realitio).
+There are also optional parameters, for more information run `yarn hardhat setup --help`.

 An example for this on Rinkeby would be:
 `yarn hardhat --network rinkeby setup --dao <safe_address> --oracle 0x3D00D77ee771405628a4bA4913175EcC095538da --template 0x0000000000000000000000000000000000000000000000000000000000000dad`